-Typical situations
+Typical Situations

-- Warranty: Installation errors, leaks, wrong design
+- Warranty: Installation errors, leaks, incorrect design

-- Disputes: Operator vs installer / service provider / supplier
+- Disputes: Operator vs. installer / service provider / supplier

 - Investors: Assessment of technical risks before purchase/sale

-- Evidence preservation (photos, documentation, as-is condition)
+- Evidence preservation (photos, documentation, current condition)

 - Technical assessment of the damage pattern

-- Photos/videos right after the event
+- Photos/videos taken directly after the event

 - Fault messages/inverter logs

-- Commissioning/test reports
+- Commissioning/test protocols

 FAQ

-Who is a PV damage report useful for?
+Who benefits from a PV damage assessment?

 What documents should I have ready?

-How quickly should you act after damage?
+How quickly should you act after damage occurs?

 Email: info@gutachterpv.org